magento/merchdocs/src/catalog/inventory-migration.md

 - {:.b2b-only}Inventory Management supports B2B inventory.
 At this time, all B2B products must be assigned to the Default Source and Default Stock.
 Future updates will resolve this issue.

-## Magento Order Management and Inventory Management
+## Magento Commerce Order Management and Inventory Management

-If you use [Magento Order Management][1] in your Magento implementation to manage, sell, and fulfill inventory from any sales channel, you need to fully disable the [Inventory Management extensions]({% link magento/magento-extensions.md %}).
+If you use [Magento Commerce Order Management (MCOM)][1] in your Magento implementation to manage, sell, and fulfill inventory from any sales channel, you need to fully disable the [Inventory Management extensions]({% link magento/magento-extensions.md %}).
 These modules provide all Inventory Management features to Magento, including Single and Multi Source management, stocks, reservations, and more.

-We may support integrations between Magento Inventory Management (also known as MSI) and Magento Order Management in a later release.
+We may support integrations between Magento Inventory Management (also known as MSI) and MCOM in a later release.

-Magento Order Management provides extensive features and services for advanced omnichannel order management, global inventory and multisourcing, store to warehouse fulfillment, and centralized customer service.
-For a complete list of features, see the [OMS Feature list][2].
+MCOM provides extensive features and services for advanced omnichannel order management, global inventory and multisourcing, store to warehouse fulfillment, and centralized customer service.
+For a complete list of features, see the [MCOM Feature list][2].

 Magento Inventory Management extends existing Magento features with additional options to track in-flight orders, on-hand inventory, available inventory for a stock, and APIs for extension development.